fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 - when evaluating the performance of the system you have, don't forget to register what is missing
 	- Inventory issues - Lack of data to fulfill certain user requests.
 Better algorithm can't help with that,
 	- Capability issues - Functionality gaps where a system can't perform certain types of queries or filters.
+	- Examine [[false negative rate|false negatives]] of your retrieval; what should have been retrieved, but it wasn't.
+- ==Retrieval sufficiency - evaluate if retrieved docs provide enough information to completely answer the query, not just whether they all are relevant.==
 - [[Retrieval-Augmented Generation|RAG]] impact is dependent on the quality of retrieved documents, which in turn is evaluated by:
 	- relevance: how good the system is at ranking relevant documents higher and irrelevant documents lower
 	- information density: if two documents are equally relevant, we should prefer one that’s more concise and has fewer extraneous details